hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/1 Version Control/CM-01-001 Version Control.md

    b.
 Reference to location of changes (page/sheet/block/module/partNumber)
    c.
 Reference to Problem/Trouble Report (if applicable)

-4. Commit the changes to the DET server.
+4. Check in the file.

 ##### Version Control Approval